 For instance, the chip manufacturer develops the design of the chip hardware and software for testing.
 He receives the software from the software developer to create the ROM image.
 Then the mask files are sent to the mask manufacturer.
 The masks or reticles are returned to the chip manufacturer.
 After wafer production the chips are tested and initialisation data (transport keys, traceability data) are injected into the EEPROM (or other non-volatile memory).
 The initialisation data is defined by the card manufacturer.
 Operational dies are delivered or directly embedded into modules.
 The protection of die delivery can be complex.
 The authentication mechanism is realised by the software manufacturer but used by the card manufacturer (or personalisation centre).
-The keys are generated by the card manufacturer using a procedure (for diversification etc.) defined by the card manufacturer.
+The keys are generated by the card manufacturer and injected into the card by the chip manufacturer using a procedure (for diversification etc.) defined by the card manufacturer.